adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 show the code for executor service with fixed thread pool and callable thread

-Height of binary tree with and without recursion.

 Desing a booking system (basically propose a design with all possible tables in the database)

 Random Song problem.
 Check Geeksforgeeks